hcorrada/networks-across-scales/content/projects/index.md

 Throughout the semester, you will be working as a group analyzing a network dataset of your choice.
 The goal is to apply appropriate methodology as we cover it during the semester.

-Group membership is listed on piazza: https://piazza.com/class/jldiw9ttj5223l?cid=12
+Group membership is listed on piazza: LINK HERE

 ## Data Project Lightning Talks: